fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 ![](../../images/2/31a.png)

 The error message gives the reason and location for the error.
-The code that caused the problems is the followign:
+The code that caused the problems is the following:

 ```js
   // notesToShow gets the value of notes